 7. Why are you leaving your current job?

 Does your job opportunity provide an alternative to the factors (lack of professional development, management problems, etc.) that made them unhappy in their current role?
 If so, showcase those benefits.
-But keep an eye out for candidates with unrealistic expectations, and bear in mind that an employee who leaves an organization for petty reasons may not be a good long-term fit for you.
+But keep an eye out for candidates with unrealistic expectations.

-This is another question that can help predict how an interviewee will work with the other members of your team.
-Understand the personalities of your current staff members and be on the lookout for a candidate who will complement those.
-For example, Type A employees may thrive with an assertive new team member, while this may prove challenging for quiet, introverted employees.
+This top question to ask an interviewee can help shed light on the candidate's soft skills and how they might work with the other members of your team.
+Understand the strengths of your current staff members and be on the lookout for a candidate who will complement those.

 This may give you a sense of the candidate’s relationship with previous managers.
 Reliable?
 Prompt?
 Efficient?
 Keep in mind, though, who you’re asking.
 The answer will be simply their opinion of what the boss might have said.
 That’s why it’s still critical to check references.
 Request a list of contacts and give former employers a call to hear how their impressions align with the candidate’s.

 Does your team frequently face challenging time constraints?
 Do you need someone who can work quickly and accurately while under pressure?
-Ask this question and you’ll at least get their opinion as to how they handle stress and whether they can keep up with the pace of work at your organization.
+Ask this interview question of a potential employee and you’ll at least get their opinion as to how they handle stress and whether they can keep up with the pace of work at your organization.
 You could also follow up by asking if they’ve ever missed a deadline and, if so, how they handled the situation.

 Use this question to get a sense of an interviewee’s critical thinking and analytical skills.
 You should also pay attention to how the candidate describes their behavior when faced with a challenge.
 Did they struggle or did they come up with an action plan and see it through?

-Here’s an open-ended question that can help you uncover some interesting insights.
-Similar to asking, “What do you think I need to know that we haven’t discussed?” it could spark some conversation about a hobby outside of their 9-to-5 life or even a compelling story that reveals more of their personality, character, strengths and motivations.
+Here’s an open-ended question to ask an interviewee that can help you uncover some interesting insights.
+Similar to asking, “What do you think I need to know that we haven’t discussed?” it could spark some conversation about a hobby outside of their 9-to-5 life or even a compelling story that reveals more of their strengths and motivations.
 This question can help you understand not just what a job candidate has done, but why.